arismoko/arismoko/README.md

 ## What I'm working on

 [**buddy.nvim**](https://github.com/arismoko/buddy.nvim) - MCP server for Neovim.
 You write tools in Lua and they work as both MCP tools and native Neovim plugins.
-Turns out bridging editors to LLM agents is a fun problem.

 [**LDOC**](https://github.com/arismoko/LDOC) - A plain-text DSL that compiles to DOCX for legal documents.
 I wrote the whole compiler pipeline in TypeScript (lexer, parser, binder, emitter), added embedded Lua expressions, and built an LSP with completions, diagnostics, and go-to-definition.
 This one got out of hand in the best way.